sayo-hs/blog/docs/_posts/2025-05-14-heftia-rev-part-1-3.markdown

 [^3]: [Choice of functorial state for runNonDet](https://github.com/polysemy-research/polysemy/issues/246)

 [^4]: > Their work also considers the problem of modular composition of handlers, and presents a solution–called “weaving”–based on threading a handler state through unknown operations.
 This approach is rather ad-hoc; it is not a generalization of the forwarding approach for algebraic effects. <cite><a href="https://arxiv.org/abs/2304.09697">A Calculus for Scoped Effects & Handlers</a></cite>

-[^5]: The causes for Freer's perceived slowness are multifaceted.
-One significant reason, identified in the paper "Reflection without Remorse," can be resolved by using a data structure called `FTCQueue`.
-In `heftia`, as in `freer-simple`, `FTCQueue` is used to achieve higher performance compared to other Freer implementations.

 [^6]: > In this work we propose a generic framework for higher-order effects, generalizing algebraic effects & handlers: a generic free monad with higher-order effect signatures and a corresponding interpreter. <cite><a href="https://dl.acm.org/doi/10.1016/j.scico.2024.103086">A framework for higher-order effects & handlers</a></cite>